suomynonaanonymous/mass_conservation_on_rails/README.md

 # Mass conservation on rails

 Reproducible code for **Mass Conservation on Rails - Rethinking Physics-Informed Learning of Ice Flow Vector Fields** submission.
 We propose dfNNs (divergence-free neural networks, for implementation see
 [models.py](models.py)) to reconstruct divergence-free (i.e. locally mass conserving) vector fields in 2D and compare them to PINNs and NNs on real ice flux data from Antarctica's Byrd glacier.
+Generating physically consistent ice flux interpolation from *noisy & sparse* data - without flux artefacts - is crucial for numerical ice sheet models to work, and to reliably project future sea level rise from Antarctic ice sheet contributions (see [this paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2011GL047338) for example).

 ![intro_vis](figures/intro_model_vis.png)